elvin-mark/my-portfolio/blogs/least-action-principle.md

 $$\ddot{y} = -g$$

 And this is how the Least Action Principle along with the Lagrangian and the Euler-Lagrange equation are presented.
 There is another approach to show these concepts that I find it more appealing.
 In this approach, the concept of virtual work and D'Alambert's principle ($\delta W  = (\vec{F}_{ext} - \frac{d\vec{p}}{dt}) \dot \delta r= 0$) are used to derived that Euler-Lagrange equation first, and from there the lagrangian is defined.
 From the Euler-Lagrange equation and the defined lagrangian, we infere that the quantity $S = \int L(\dot{q}_i,q_i,t) dt$ is being minimized and this quantity is called "action".
 So, in summary, this approach goes in the reverse way compare to the first approach.
+One of my favourite derivations using this appoach is in the book from Nick Lucid [2].

 ## But, what is action?

+As I was taught about the least action principle, there were some questions that bugged my mind: what was the "action"? and what is the physical meaning behind it?.

 ## References

 [1] [The Simple Math Problem That Revolutionized Physics](https://www.youtube.com/watch?v=Q10_srZ-pbs)

+[2] Lucid, N. (2015).
+Advanced Theoretical Physics: A Historical Perspective.